doombubbles/bg3-mods/README.md

 #### School of Illusion

 - At Level 2, gain "An Illusion?
-What are you Hiding?" - Whenever you are revealed after being Invisible. gain 2 turns of Blur and Mirror Image.
+What are you Hiding?" - Whenever you are revealed after being Invisible, gain 2 turns of Blur and Mirror Image.
 - At Level 6, can cast Invisibility once per Short Rest without consumming a spell slot.
 - At Level 10, can cast Greater Invisibility once per Short Rest without consumming a spell slot.